Samuel Merrill (Iowa governor)

 Samuel Merrill (August 7, 1822 – August 31, 1899) was the seventh governor of Iowa from 1868–1872, as well as an officer in the Union army during the American Civil War.

 Early life

-Merrill was born in Turner, Maine.
-He was the second youngest child of Abel Merrill, Jr. and his wife Abigail.
+Merrill was born in Turner, Maine and was the second youngest child of Abel Merrill, Jr. and his wife Abigail Merrill (nee Hill).
 Early in life, he was a committed Whig and churchgoing Protestant, a strong supporter of prohibition and an equally vigorous opponent of the expansion of slavery.

 Career

 After deciding to become a teacher, he moved to the South, but found himself unpopular due to his strong abolitionist views.
 He returned to New England, tried farming, and then entered the mercantile business.
 In 1854 he was elected on the abolitionist ticket to the Legislature of New Hampshire.

 In 1856 he decided to leave New England and moved to McGregor, Iowa.
 He first engaged in the mercantile business (wholesale and retail dry goods) in McGregor.
 In 1861 he sold his business and organized the McGregor branch of the State Bank.